The stochastic encounter-mating model: Poisson firing times

 This was previously given by Mosteller \cite{Mos68}.

 The recursive equations (\ref{yonetm}) and (\ref{karaosman}) can be solved numerically, especially when $n$ is not too large.
 However, it is not clear if they can be solved analytically.
-In the next subsection, we will provide explicit solutions to these equations when the EM law $\Pi$ satisfies the so-called Poisson fine balance condition.
+Next, we will provide explicit solutions to these equations when the EM law $\Pi$ satisfies the so-called Poisson fine balance condition.